 Being sedentary will raise your blood pressure according to this STUDY.
 There are actually lots of studies on this topic, and one published in August 2021 came across my desk.
 Researchers evaluated 28 older women with hypertension and made them exercise.
-They compared the results to 17 other women who maintained their normal (sedentary) lifestyle and did not exercise.
-They had them exercising routinely for nine months and their blood pressure numbers improved.
+They compared the results to 17 other women who maintained their normal (sedentary) lifestyles and did not exercise.
+They had them exercise routinely for nine months and their blood pressure numbers improved.
 Then they had them rest without any kind of training, and their markers all went to pot!
 Essentially, exercise helped to reduce both systolic and diastolic pressures, as well as resting heart rate but after sitting around, there were no longer any benefits.

 It’s not like we had to have a study to know this, but the topic of maintaining healthy blood pressure reminded me of another story I want to share with you today.

 A new acquaintance of mine mentioned he takes this popular medication for his blood pressure (and only that), and it concerned me because prescribers today should already know that this particular drug is not super useful!

 There was a study like 16 years ago showing it worked no better than a dud pill!!! 🤷♀️

 🤔 So I went home and looked up statistics on the said drug (which you can read about HERE) and shockingly, it showed that 18 million prescriptions were written for it in the year 2019!
 (We don’t have 2020 stats in, but my point is millions of scripts are still written for patients even though a landmark Lancet study show it doesn’t work). 😳